michaelJwilson/surveysim/doc/tutorial.md

 - plan_YYYY-MM-DD_BRIGHT.png
 - progress_YYYY-MM-DD.fits (backup of progress.fits)

-Each pass of `surveysim` will write the following files to output/, updating and overwriting the existing files:
+Each pass of `surveysim` runs until the survey completes or a fiber-assignment trigger condition is met, which takes a variable amount of time.
+Jobs will write the following files to output/, updating and overwriting the existing files:
 - stats.fits
 - exposures.fits
 - progress.fits